SSAgov/uef-usability-findings/readme.md

 ## Testing Results

-The UEF Workgroup completed several rounds of testing in various locations with multiple different user groups.
+The SSA Design System Team completed several rounds of testing in various locations with multiple different user groups.
 All patterns were tested in one or more rounds and on various types of mobile devices.

 Below are the dates and locations of all the testing sessions.